UniversalDependencies/docs/_ru-pos/ADP.md

 ### Definition

-Russian has mostly prepositions but not circumpositions and very seldom postpositions.
+Russian has only prepositions but not postpositionsand and circumpositions.
 They occur before a complement noun phrase
 (noun, pronoun)
 and they form a single structure with the complement to express its